-Hong Kong police say knife-wielding attacker detained
+Hong Kong police arrest man in knife attack at protest site

 “It shows that tempers are flaring up despite government claims to promote reconciliation.
 It’s a sign that the situation is getting out of hand.
 People are losing patience and throwing rational judgment to the wind,” said Willy Lam, an adjunct professor at the Center for China Studies at Hong Kong’s Chinese University.

-Tse said there were several other bloody incidents over the weekend in which rioters attacked those with dissenting views.
-They included a mob that battered a Beijing supporter until he was unconscious and then stripped the man naked Saturday in a scene captured by local media.
+Tse said there were several other bloody incidents over the weekend in which rioters attacked people with dissenting views.
+In one incident, a mob battered a Beijing supporter until he was unconscious and then stripped the man naked Saturday in a scene captured by local media.

 “Such public shaming and bloody violence are totally against humanity,” Tse said.

-He said police arrested 325 people over the weekend as operations were beefed up to stymie illegal rallies and pursue radical protesters who had vandalized shops, subway stations and committed arson in a repeat of weekly violence.
+He said police arrested 325 people over the weekend.
+Operations were beefed up on Sunday to stymie unauthorized rallies and pursue radical protesters who had vandalized shops, subway stations and committed arson the day before in a repeat of weekly violence.

 “Rioters’ destructive acts serve no other purpose than to vent their anger and grievances, real and imagined.
-Continuing this rampage is a lose-lose situation for Hong Kong,” Tse added.
+Continuing this rampage is a lose-lose situation for Hong Kong,” Tse said.

 His comments were made through a Facebook Live broadcast after police called off their news conference when six journalists staged a protest and refused to leave.
 Wearing helmets with words that read “Investigate police violence, stop police lies,” they were protesting against what they said was rising police violence against journalists covering the protests.